-- 1. Plan Coordination: Work shall be coordinated with all disciplines to ensure that size and location of all required chases, soffits, access panel requirements, etc., are indicated on the plans.
+1. Plan Coordination:

+a.
+Work shall be coordinated with all disciplines to ensure that size and location of all required chases, soffits, access panel requirements, etc., are indicated on the plans.
 All pipes larger than 6" shall be drawn as double lines.
-Duct layout larger than 6" diameter shall be drawn as double lines. - 2.
-Sectional Views and Elevations: Sectional views and elevations that clearly define the details and space constraints shall be developed from floor plans included within the construction drawings.
+Duct layout larger than 6" diameter shall be drawn as double lines.

+2. Sectional Views and Elevations:

+a.
+Sectional views and elevations that clearly define the details and space constraints shall be developed from floor plans included within the construction drawings.
 All equipment rooms shall have a minimum of two composite floor to ceiling sections with the cutting plane through the major axis that defines equipment sizes, and piping, and their relationship to architectural, structural and electrical installations.
+Identify the clearances necessary to perform preventive maintenance and space requirements for equipment servicing/disassembly by dimensioning, noting and/or cross-hatching.

+3. Pump & Fan Rooms:

+All equipment in Pump, Fan and miscellaneous mechanical rooms shall be designed and located to facilitate the removal, transport and replacement of the

+Page 3 of 14

+July 2017

+Design Standards

-Identify the clearances necessary to perform preventive maintenance and space requirements for equipment servicing/disassembly by dimensioning, noting and/or cross-hatching. - 3.
-Pump & Fan Rooms: All equipment in Pump, Fan and miscellaneous mechanical rooms shall be designed and located to facilitate the removal, transport and replacement of the largest equipment component housed within the room.
-Room locations shall be depicted in plan view with expanded details shown by partial plans at a scale no less than 1/4" = 1' 0".
-All rooms shall be adequately ventilated and provided with hose bibbs and floor drains.
-Electrical rooms shall not have hose bibbs. - 4.
-Access to new and existing equipment, valves and other appurtenances: Drawings to include the following note with a text height not less than 1/4": "Contractor shall coordinate with PDG and FTSD Management to determine the location and clearance requirements of existing and new equipment, valves and other appurtenances within the limits of Work that will require access, maintenance or repair.
+largest equipment component housed within the room.
+Room locations shall be depicted in plan view with expanded details shown by partial plans at a scale no less than 1/4" = 1' - 0".

+- 4. Access to new and existing equipment, valves and other appurtenances: - 2.
+Drawings to include the following note with a text height not less than 1/4":

+"Contractor shall coordinate with PDG and FTSD Management to determine the location and clearance requirements of existing and new equipment, valves and other appurtenances within the limits of Work that will require access, maintenance or repair.
 Unless otherwise agreed upon in writing, provide minimum 30"x30" access door and a minimum of 30" clearance on all sides, including above and below.
 Deviation from the code-mandated minimum 30" clearance and factory recommendations, whichever is greater, is not acceptable, unless an approved Exemption Request Form is obtained from LAWA PDG and FTSD Management.
 The Work shall not restrict the ability to access, maintain or repair the existing or new equipment, valves and other appurtenances.
 Shop drawing shall accurately reflect access information." - 5.
-Temporary Isolation Valves The Contractor shall remove all temporary isolation valves installed for ease of construction upon project completion. - 6.
-Isolation Valves Provide an isolation valve layout plan for the domestic cold water, domestic hot water, chilled water and heating hot water piping system in the construction drawings to show the location of the valves. - 7.
-Abandoned Utilities Existing abandoned utility lines and equipment found during construction shall be demolished and removed to the limits of Work.
-Coordinate with PDG and FTSD Management.
+Drawing to include the following note: "Contractor is responsible for providing identification for HVAC equipment, valves and other appurtenances when concealed in the ceiling.
+See Guide Specification section "22 05 53 Identification for Plumbing Piping and Equipment", "23 05 23 Identification for HVAC Piping and Equipment and 21 05 00 Common Work Results for Fire Suppression." - 6.
+Isolation Valves: - a.
+Provide an isolation valve layout plan for the domestic cold water, domestic hot water, chilled water and heating hot water piping systems in the construction drawings to show the location of the valves. - 7.
+Abandoned Utilities: - a.
+Existing abandoned utility lines and equipment found during construction shall be demolished and removed to the limits of Work.
+Coordinate with PDG and FTSD Management. - 8.
+Maintenance Access Temporary Signage: - a.
+Temporary signage during construction noting maintenance access requirements shall be installed for ceiling mounted equipment such as VAVs, FCUs, etc., requiring maintenance access.
+Equipment and clearance requirements shall be coordinated with FTSD during the design phase.
+Temporary signage attached to the equipment in bold letters, minimum 2" in height, shall note clearance requirements around the equipment and shall remain in place until final acceptance.